sroeschus/sroeschus.github.io/content/posts/kernel-debugging-with-qemu/index.md

 ```

 The commands itself should be pretty self explanatory.
 Especially useful are the
 `lx-ps` and the `lx-dmesg` commands.
 But this depends on the use case.
+Additional
+documentation to the scripts and functions is available on [kernel.org](https://www.kernel.org/doc/html/v4.10/dev-tools/gdb-kernel-debugging.html).

 ## Extending GDB
 This only provides the standard gdb experience.
 Most of the time you are also